 Opportunities for English teachers in the Spanish educational system

-English is taught as a curriculum subject in all compulsory education centers from the age of 6.
-In many nursery schools (3-6 years) English is taught as an optional subject.
+English is taught as a curriculum subject in all compulsory education centres from 6.
+English is an optional subject in many nursery schools (3-6 years).
 In some regions, such as Madrid, bilingual schools have been established, in which pupils are taught other subjects in English.

 Many English teachers in Spanish public schools do not have an official certificate for teaching English.
-With a British Council accredited and recognized TEFL certificate such as the Trinity CertTESOL, English teachers can be more employable.
-Although the positions are indeed available through competitive examinations, there are a good number of positions for substitute teachers.
-Private and state-subsidized centers (colegios concertados) can recruit without competitive examinations, and normally require a high level of qualification from the teachers.
+English teachers can be more employable with a British Council accredited and recognised TEFL certificate such as the Trinity CertTESOL.
+Although the positions are indeed available through competitive examinations, there are many positions for substitute teachers.
+Private and state-subsidised centres (colegios concertados) can recruit without entrance examinations and typically require a high level of qualification from the teachers.

-Adding these opportunities to many private English language schools in the country, any Trinity College CertTESOL qualified teacher can get a job, either temporary or long-term.
+Adding these opportunities to many private English language schools in the country, any Trinity College CertTESOL qualified teacher can get a temporary or long-term job.